-Diagnostic Imaging Supervisor supervises and coordinates activities of personnel in at least one diagnostic imaging department which may include nuclear medicine, MRI, radiology, computer-assisted tomography and ultrasound.
-Requires a bachelor's degree, certification with the American Registry of Radiologic Technologists (ARRT).
-Being a Diagnostic Imaging Supervisor typically reports to a manager or head of a unit/department.
+Diagnostic Imaging Supervisor supervises and coordinates the activities of staff in a diagnostic imaging department such as nuclear medicine, MRI, radiology, computer-assisted tomography or ultrasound.
+Monitors the adherence to all diagnostic imaging policies, procedures, and services.
+Being a Diagnostic Imaging Supervisor requires a bachelor's degree, certification with the American Registry of Radiologic Technologists (ARRT).
+Typically reports to a manager or head of a unit/department.
 The Diagnostic Imaging Supervisor supervises a group of primarily para-professional level staffs.
 May also be a level above a supervisor within high volume administrative/ production environments.
 Makes day-to-day decisions within or for a group/small department.
 Has some authority for personnel actions.
 Thorough knowledge of department processes.
 To be a Diagnostic Imaging Supervisor typically requires 3-5 years experience in the related area as an individual contributor.